StanfordBDHG/LLMonFHIR/README.md

 LLMonFHIR supports multiple languages.
 The LLM is prompt-engineered to converse with users based on their system language.
 The application is currently translated into English, Spanish, Chinese, German, and French.

+> [!NOTE]
+> Do you want to try out the LLM on FHIR Application?
+You can download it to your iOS device using [TestFlight](https://testflight.apple.com/join/HBFZ5WOn)!

 ## Overview

 - **Inspect Your Health Data:** Our application connects with the Apple Health app via the FHIR (Fast Healthcare Interoperability Resources) patient data API, allowing you to view your health data conveniently.